 Dir Ivan Reitman

-An 80s film to its giant marshmallow craw, naturally the main villain from an exterior dimension, Gozer, is going to look like a butch hyper-glam Sheena Easton and appear in front of a giant all-seeing eye pyramid projection screen, flanked by two mighty slors.
+An 80s film to its giant marshmallow craw, naturally GHOSTBUSTERS' exterior dimensional villain, Gozer, is going to look like a butch hyper-glam Sheena Easton and appear in front of a giant all-seeing eye pyramid projection screen, flanked by two mighty slors.
 Confusing even downtown New York performance artists as to his/her gender, Gozer the Gozarian's face and demeanor are the epitome of the then-in-full effect MTV fabulous of the moment --and as such are a bold and brilliant 'distinctly 80s Manhattan club scene' choice.
-S/he doesn't get too many lines but when s/he does speaks in an old lady Pazuzu-homage voice.
+S/he doesn't get too many lines but when s/he does s/he speaks in an old lady Pazuzu-homage voice.
 "Then dieeeee!" - that's fierce, Gozer!
-Lavender lightning is always the fashion!
+Lavender lightning is always haute!!

 5. John Rhys Davies -